< Back To Exhibitions

 Such a rich set of influences might have pointed the budding artist to his native city, if not to join the ranks of the School of London, then at least to study with its acolytes and set himself loose in the National Gallery.
 But Miller was instead infected by a sense of needing to escape the weight and work out how to be an artist alone – taking solitude, rather than community, to be the imperative of the artists he admired.
 Miller’s move to Ireland went against the traffic, as the 1980s witnessed large-scale economic migration out of the Republic.
 After several years of the lively Dublin scene, he sought out greater isolation – and discovered an exquisite subject matter – in the sparsely populated, romantically beautiful County Sligo.
 Until moving last year to the coast, near to Sligo town, Miller and his family lived in rural isolation.

-Always interested in working from observation, Miller has practised in several “traditional” genres – portrait, still-life, anatomical drawing, landscape – though almost always in such a way as to avoid augmenting the motif with imaginative embellishments or symbolic transformations.
+Always interested in working from observation, Miller has practiced in several “traditional” genres – portrait, still-life, anatomical drawing, landscape – though almost always in such a way as to avoid augmenting the motif with imaginative embellishments or symbolic transformations.
 His portraiture, for instance, which continues to be an important activity for him in his (fixed) studio, eschews clues of social status.
 Rather than deal with individual psychological truths, the artist instead deals with physical facts, locating individual likeness in these, as they present themselves almost without discrimination.
 His portraits have a robust, dynamic “all overness”, close to the democratic spread across the canvas of his landscapes.

 The mobile studio is about more than mere creature comfort for the artist, or the symbolic quality of extending the cult of the studio into the landscape.
 His van enables Miller to work on landscapes at a “studio” scale: a big canvas set up outside, apart from getting very wet, would blow around.
 And while Miller is spared the worst of what the elements might have to offer, he in turn reciprocates by seeing through the immediate weather conditions and atmospherics to offer, instead, a continuum of the landscape as it presents itself that day.
 This is not to say that he is painting an ideal, an essence of the landscape as opposed to its “reality,” but instead to say, as it were, that he picks his quarrels, engaging with fixed entities, albeit in a state of flux, rather than transient ones: ignoring the weather is the equivalent, in portraiture, of discounting the sitter’s twitching and fidgeting.